ron1/fleet-examples/multi-cluster/kustomize-multi-namespace/README.md

 # Multi-Cluster Kustomize Multi-Namespace Example

 This example will deploy the [Kubernetes sample guestbook](https://github.com/kubernetes/examples/tree/master/guestbook/) application using kustomize.
 The app will be deployed into multiple namespaces in multiple environments.
-A new `fleetFile` GitRepo configuration property is proposed to implement this functionality.
+A new, optional `fleetFiles` GitRepo configuration property is proposed to implement this functionality.

 The application will be customized as follows per environment: